4d/docs/website/translated_docs/es/REST/manData.md

 #### Dataclass Example

-The following requests returns only the first name and last name from the People datastore class (either the entire datastore class or a selection of entities based on the search defined in `$filter`).
+The following requests returns only the first name and last name from the People dataclass (either the entire dataclass or a selection of entities based on the search defined in `$filter`).

  `GET  /rest/People/firstName,lastName/`